Uniqueness of Limit Models in Classes with Amalgamation

 \section{The Setting}

+In what follows, $\K$ is assumed to be an AEC, and $\mu$ is a cardinal $\geq \LS(\K)$.
+In this section we summarize all of the assumptions that will be made on the class $\K$, and in the subsequent sections we introduce two of the main components of the proof of the uniqueness of limit models: strong types and towers.

-For the remainder of the paper we assume that $\K$ is an AEC satisfying both the $\mu$-amalgamation property and the $\mu$-disjoint amalgamation property.
-We will prove the uniqueness of limit models in classes which are equipped with a moderately well-behaved dependence relation.
-Thus we will additionally assume that $\K$ is stable in $\mu$.
+We will prove the uniqueness of limit models in $\mu$-Galois stable AECs that are essentially unidimensional and are equipped with a moderately well-behaved dependence relation.
 We will use $\mu$-splitting as the dependence relation, but any dependence relation which is local and has existence, uniqueness and extension properties suffices.